flythereddflagg/flythereddflagg.github.io/python_book/docs/20-Functions.md

 function_name()
 ```

 We will talk more about arguments in the next lesson so don't worry too much about them here.
 As seen from the syntax above, when called the function executes the code in the indented block (this is what is meant by `<statements ...>`).
 The first example of this was in the `count_sandwiches()` function.
-As you saw while executing the script, it simply gets the value of `number_of_sandwiches` and prints the corresponding text.
+As you saw while executing the script, it simply gets the value of `number_of_sandwiches` and prints the corresponding text. **Remember** that when you write a variable name followed by parentheses (e.g. `function_name()`), you are telling Python, "Run this function!".

-### Scope
+## Scope

 In the second and third functions,  `make_a_sandwich()` and `eat_a_sandwich()`, you see the statement `global number_of_sandwiches`.
 The word `global` is a keyword in Python that we have not talked about yet and relates to how Python manages variables and memory.